trohit/ik/systemdesign/backend/COMPONENTS/DistributedFilesystems.md

   - Client is any node that reads / writes to GFS.
 Clients talk to Master via RPC for all metadata updates and modifications.
 Neither client nor chunkservers explicitly cache data apart from the linux buf cache.
   - Single master reaults in simple design.
 After clients query the master for chunk locations, they directly talk to chunk servers.
   - GFS Master asks all chunk servers abt their chunks only on startup, subsequently Chunkservers are the ultimate src of truth.
 In a cluster with thousands of nodes, chunk nodes go down frequently, so no point striving for consistency.
+  - GFS Shadow master are replicas of the primary and provide only read only acces to data when the GFS Master is down.